-- (b) Assessment, selection and appointment: The agreed list of jointly nominated individuals will be considered by a panel convened by the Chief Executive.
+(b) Assessment, selection and appointment: The agreed list of jointly nominated individuals will be considered by a panel convened by the Chief Executive.
 The panel will assess the suitability of the nominees against the requirements of the role as set out at 3.6.2 and 3.6.3 of this constitution.
 If there is more than one suitable nominee, then the panel will select the most suitable for appointment.
-Should no individual be eligible for appointment following assessment, then the nomination process at 3.6.5(a) of this constitution will be repeated. - (c) Approval: The individual identified as most suitable for appointment will then be subject to approval by the Chair before taking up their role on the Board.
+Should no individual be eligible for appointment following assessment, then the nomination process at 3.6.5(a) of this constitution will be repeated.

-3.6.6 The term of office for this Partner Member will be a maximum of three years.
-There is no limit to the number of terms of office that can be served by an individual, whether consecutively or otherwise; however, no individual will have the right to be automatically re-appointed, as the appointment process set out at 3.6.5 of this constitution will be followed at the end of each term of office.
+- (c) Approval: The individual identified as most suitable for appointment will then be subject to approval by the Chair before taking up their role on the Board. - 3.6.6 The normal term of office for this Partner Member will be a maximum of three years.
+There is no limit to the number of terms of office that can be served by an individual, whether consecutively or otherwise.
+In normal circumstances, the appointment process set out at 3.6.5 of this constitution will be followed at the end of each term of office, and no individual will have the right to be automatically re-appointed.
+However, in exceptional circumstances, one term of office may be extended for a period of up to one year, subject to approval by the Chair.